googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ## Set up environment

+Before you start on a pull request, you will need to prepare your work environment for development, acceptance testing and the interactive console.

+### Local development setup

 To set up your local development environment:

 1. Install a [supported version](google-cloud-firestore.gemspec) (or versions) of Ruby.
 (You may choose to manage your